atgambardella/atgambardella.github.io/_posts/2019-11-28-Transflow-Learning.markdown

 <div class="thecap">Turning zebras into horses with <a href='https://arxiv.org/abs/1703.10593'>CycleGAN</a>.</div>
 </div>

 Today I'm going to talk about work that I've personally done along these lines.
-The method I'll describe is called <a href='put arxiv link here'>Transflow Learning</a>, and has a wide range of applications, from classifying handwritten digits, to making your waifu real.
+The method I'll describe is called <a href='https://arxiv.org/abs/1911.13270'>Transflow Learning</a>, and has a wide range of applications, from classifying handwritten digits, to making your waifu real.
 I'll briefly explain how it works and then get to the results.

 <div class="imgcap">
 <img src="/assets/transflow/cherrypicked.png">